 The 2013/14 - 2015/16 Service Plan is prepared in accordance with the Budget Transparency and Accountability Act.
 The Board is accountable for its contents including the selection of performance measures and targets.
 This Service Plan is consistent with the government's priorities and overall strategic plan.
-All significant assumptions, policy decisions and identified risks, as of January 18, 2013, have been considered in preparing this Service Plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.

-TTBC looks forward to collaborating with Government as it seeks ways to provide the best trades training opportunities for British Columbians.
-TTBC appreciates the assistance and advice of the Ministry of Advanced Education, Innovation and Technology over the past year.
+TTBC will continue to collaborate with Government as it seeks ways to provide the best trades training opportunities for British Columbians.
 We look forward to continuing TTBC's role to work cooperatively with the ITA and Government on addressing the advanced skills requirements of BC's workforce.